 I was kindly invited to Aqua Garden’s very first pop-up dining event which was held at S17 Coffee Shop and Bistro in the Bradway area of Sheffield.
 I really wasn’t sure what to expect.
 Aqua Garden were loosely on my radar, so I was very intrigued… but would a fine dining tasting menu work in a coffee shop environment?

 Aqua Garden specialise in growing premium quality herbs and edible flowers.
 They are Chesterfield based and family run.
 Heading the company is Oli, a chef with over ten years’ experience.

 The Aqua Garden Kitchen pop-up events are designed to showcase what they grow.

 Aqua Garden Kitchen is a monthly dining experience which can be enjoyed in their pop up venue or as a ‘dine at home’ box in the comfort of your own home.
 The monthly menus have been carefully designed to showcase the quality of Aqua Garden’s produce.
-Each dish features a different herb, expertly selected by our chef to perfectly pair with the flavours while adding colour and vibrancy.
+Each dish features a different herb, expertly selected to perfectly pair with the flavours while adding colour and vibrancy.